KallynGowdy/ReactiveUI.Routing/README.md

   public void Apply(IMutableDependencyResolver resolver) {
     // Register all of our views here as resolutions for the respective view models.
+    // When navigating to MyViewModel, the IReactiveRouter will request presentation for it
-    // When presenting MyViewModel, the IAppPresenter will attempt to resolve a dependency for
+    // through the IAppPresenter, which in turn will attempt to resolve a dependency for
     // IViewFor<MyViewModel>, which will return our view. resolver.Register(() => new MyView(), typeof(IViewFor<MyViewModel>));